maliMirkec/personal-website/source/_posts/starter-project-a-set-of-latest-best-practices-packed-in-gulp-tasks.md

 ---
-title: Starter Project - A set of latest best practices packed in Gulp tasks
+title: Starter Project - A set of the latest best practices packed in Gulp tasks
 date: 2018-03-23 11:20:00
 tags:
   - gulp